codebase-labs/http-signatures/README.md

 # http-sig

-Implementation of the IETF draft 'HTTP Message Signatures'.
+Implementation of the IETF draft [HTTP Message Signatures](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-09.html).

 This crate is maintained by the developers at PassFort Limited.